 About the GA Awards

 The annual GA Awards ceremony recognises the achievements of individuals, schools and publishers during the previous year.
-The 2019 GA Awards were presented at the GA Annual Conference at the University of Manchester.
+The 2021 GA Awards were presented at the GA Annual Conference online.
+Watch the ceremony here.

 Award for Excellence in Leading Geography

 This award is presented to those articles in each of our journals that have made the greatest contribution to the development of good practice, as decided by a poll on the GA website.

 Fundamental British Values: geography’s contribution to understanding difference by Fatima Pirbhai-Illich and Fran Martin

 Geography Classroom strategies for tackling the whiteness of geography by Charlotte Milner